MFA Fatigue: What to Know, What to Do

 How to spot the attack

-Anyone who receives an authentication app approval request when they are already logged into their account, and especially if they receive another pop-up request if they deny the initial request, should view this as a potential MFA fatigue attack.
+Anyone who receives an authentication app approval request when they are already logged into their account, especially if they receive another pop-up request if they deny the initial request, should view this as a potential MFA fatigue attack.
 As a precaution, they should reset the password for the impacted account if they suspect that someone else was attempting to log in.
 If this is a fatigue attack, this should stop the alerts as the attacker can no longer successfully log in to start the attack.

 What can companies do?